 - Keep it professional by sticking to a monochrome colour palette and a modern, clear font in size 10 or 12.
 Using a fancy colour pallette or flowery fonts just isn’t the done thing in the law industry!

 - Don’t include a profile photo, logos or other images.
 They won’t add any value to your application, so it’s far more effective to save the space for impactful written content instead.

 Quick tip: As a paralegal, your spelling and grammar should be flawless, so a careless typo could land you with a rejection.
-Before sending your CV, double-check for silly mistakes by using a free writing assistant tool like Grammarly.
+Before sending your CV, double-check for silly mistakes by using our CV builder.